mk6i/mkdb/README.md

     (5, 2012);

 INSERT INTO famous_lines (name, quote, season) VALUES
-    ("Walter", "Chemistry is, well technically, chemistry is the study of matter.
-But I prefer to see it as the study of change.", 1), ("Skyler", "Walt, the Mastercard's the one we don't use.", 1), ("Walter", "Oh, yes.
-Now we just need to figure out a delivery device, and then no more Tuco.", 2), ("Walter", "How was I supposed to know you were chauffeuring Tuco to my doorstep?", 2), ("Skyler", "We have discussed everything we need to discuss...
-I thought I made myself very clear.", 3);
+    ('Walter', 'Chemistry is, well technically, chemistry is the study of matter.
+But I prefer to see it as the study of change.', 1), ('Skyler', 'Walt, the Mastercard\'s the one we don\'t use.', 1), ('Walter', 'Oh, yes.
+Now we just need to figure out a delivery device, and then no more Tuco.', 2), ('Walter', 'How was I supposed to know you were chauffeuring Tuco to my doorstep?', 2), ('Skyler', 'We have discussed everything we need to discuss...
+I thought I made myself very clear.', 3);

 SELECT f.name, quote, year
 FROM family f
 JOIN famous_lines fl ON fl.name = f.name
 JOIN season s ON s.number = fl.season
-WHERE hair = "bald";
+WHERE hair = 'bald';

 SELECT f.name, quote, year
 FROM family f